weirdestnerd/potter_tensorflow/README.md

 ## Lesson

 Several attempts to improve the model and increase its accuracy, by tuning, was to no avail.
 I learned that small/insufficient datasets are tough to create a Machine Learning model for with linear classifiers.
-An architecture such as [Neural Network Random Forest](http://www.public.asu.edu/~swang187/publications/NNRF.pdf) (NNRF) known for training models with small datasets.
+An architecture such as [Neural Network Random Forest](http://www.public.asu.edu/~swang187/publications/NNRF.pdf) (NNRF) known for training models with small datasets might be employed in the future.